hkhoi/Mobile_Game_Analysis/README.md

 ![alt text](https://github.com/hkhoi/Mobile_Game_Analysis/blob/master/Image/03%20Game%20Size%20vs%20Genre%20by%20Rating.PNG)

 We can easily say that more than half of the games from these 4 genre gets a score of 4 and above, in which the majority focuses on size 400MB and below.
-With the exception of Adventure which still gets good rating up to 600MB
+With the exception of Adventure which still gets good rating up to 600MB.
+Family (and education) genre can be further looked at by developers to avoid the intense competition to other genres which are dominating the market

 ### Original Release date vs User Rating